kimizhu/opdownloaderdoc/opdownloaderdoc/url-management.md

 # URL Management

 ## 1. URL Structure
-Your URL will be defined by the domain where content gets published, locale, docset name,  folder structure, and file names in your repo.
+Your URL will be defined by the domain where content gets published, docset name(base url), folder structure, and file names in your repo.

  `http://{site}/{BaseURL}{ContentPath}`